History of UFC

 Is the UFC the same as MMA?

-The sport of MMA was originally known as Vale Tudo in Brazil dating all the way back in the 1920’s.
+The sport of MMA was originally known as Vale Tudo in Brazil dating back to the 1920s.
 This was a “no holds barred” style of fighting that later formed into MMA.
-Nowadays, there are many different promotions around the world that hold sanctioned MMA events.
+Nowadays, many different promotions around the world hold sanctioned MMA events.
 These companies include ONE Fighting Championships, Bellator, and PFL.
 There are hundreds of regional promotions for up-and-coming fighters to hone their skills, with many of them dreaming of someday making it to the UFC.

 Even though UFC is a newer company compared to the other major sports leagues, the record book is growing into a very interesting and entertaining part of the experience for fighters and fans.
 The UFC website has every record you can think of with the top fighters ranked for that stat category.